Published Jun 07, 2024 · Updated Mar 12, 2026

 What is the impact of timetable clashes on learning outcomes?

 Clashes disrupt attendance at foundational teaching and can derail sequencing across modules.
-Departments that track where clashes recur, and that use timetable analytics to model alternatives, reduce knock‑on effects in assessment preparation.
-A named owner for timetable communications and an agreed change protocol prevent mixed messages, while rapid fixes to high‑stakes conflicts support attainment and progression.
+Departments that track where clashes recur, and use timetable analytics to model alternatives, reduce knock-on effects in assessment preparation.
+A named owner for timetable communications and an agreed change protocol prevent mixed messages, while rapid fixes to high-stakes conflicts protect attainment and progression.

 Where should flexibility and accessibility be prioritised in timetabling?